schematics/schematics/README.md

     user_doc = User(**total_input).to_python()

-The values in total_input are matched against fields found in the DictShield Document class and anything else is discarded.
+The values in total_input are matched against fields found in the DictShield Document class and everything else is discarded.

-`user_doc` now looks like below with `rogue_field` removed, and we know the other fields are valid.
+`user_doc` now looks like below with `rogue_field` removed.

     {
         '_types': ['User'],
-        'bio': u'J2D2 loves music',
+        'bio': u'Python, Erlang and guitars!,
         'secret': 'e8b5d682452313a6142c10b045a9a135',
         'name': u'J2D2',
         '_cls': 'User'
     }

+# Installing

+DictShield is in [pypi](http://pypi.python.org) so you can use `easy_install` or `pip`.

+    pip install dictshield

+# License

+BSD!